And enter to win a brand to win a FREE brand diagnosis worth $20,000.

 3. Consider Luxury or Quality

-Why on Earth would anyone pay $2,500 for a Louis Vuitton purse when they can go to Walmart for a $20 bag that works just as well?
+Why would anyone pay $2,500 for a Louis Vuitton purse when they can go to Walmart for a $20 bag that works just as well?
 Because Louis Vuitton has positioned its brand messaging around luxury.
 Customers feel it’s worth paying the price of luxury to own a Louis Vuitton purse.

 4. Brand Positioning Based on Competition